The thing about Easter eggs is this: No matter how you dye them, it’s a hot mess.

 When I found these plastic look-alike eggs at Michaels, I decided to go a little different route this year.

 While I love the look of the tie-dye eggs, it’s a lot of work and let’s be real: I have an almost 8 year-old with a short attention span.
 Okay, I also have a short attention span and all that wrapping and tying wasn’t happening.
 And we’re not even going to discuss blowing the yolks out of the shell.

 So we tried something else this year.
 Easy-peasy watercolor Easter eggs.

 We got the same (dare I say… better?) look with alcohol inks that I already had!
 (If you don’t have these in your craft stash, you can get some here or at any craft store.)
 Here’s what we did:

 Put on some plastic gloves.
-If you don’t have a stash of these, you need to get some stat.
-They’re brilliant for messy projects because you aren’t holding your child down to scrub their hands later, or the alternative of letting them walk around with smurf hands on picture day at school.
+If you don’t have a stash of these, get some stat!
+They’re brilliant for messy projects because you aren’t holding your child down to scrub their hands later, or the alternative of letting them walk around with Smurf hands on picture day at school.

-Press the cotton pad to the stamper, squirt only a few drops of each color onto the cotton pad and stamp away on the egg!
+Press the cotton pad to the stamper (I like the Ranger Adirondack Alcohol Ink Applicator), squirt only a few drops of each color onto the cotton pad, and stamp away on the egg!

 Seriously, that’s it.

 Let the egg dry and you’re good to go.
-If you want to, you can brush on some mod podge to give them a little extra shine.
-You could even put stickers on the eggs before you inked them to get a resist pattern on them.
+If you want to, you can brush on some Mod Podge to give them a little extra shine.
+You could even put stickers on the eggs before you ink them to get a resist pattern on them.